 THE QUILTING BEES

-EVERY QUILT HAS A STORY AND WE DEFINITELY HAVE OURS...
+EVERY QUILTER HAS A STORY AND WE DEFINITELY HAVE OURS...

 SHARON RAWLINGS